Creamy Sausage Pasta Recipe

 • Finish the pasta

 Add the cooked penne to the sauce and toss until every piece is coated.
 Let it sit for a minute or two so the sauce clings to the pasta.
-Serve hot with extra parmesan on top and the crispy breadcrumbs sprinkled over everything, if using, and some optional fresh parsley or basil.
+Serve hot with extra parmesan and some optional fresh parsley or basil.

 Nutrition